 The pandemic is wide spread across the planet, with the US (and Texas for that matter) being particularly hard hit.
 So, it is necessary to take action when and where we can.
 The best course of action is to self-isolate and wash your hands often.
 But does this mean the beard should go for hygiene’s sake?

 Last month, the internet went “El Loco” when it was suggested that certain types of beards and moustache combinations were bad for all respirators and protective masks.
 All the news outlets in a fury to keep up with the latest news, circulated a chart.
+One that I will not reproduce.
 However, this information proved to be false.
 The chart was for a non-Coronavirus related illness and furthermore, the respirators and masks in question are meant for hospital use only.
 Therefore, the CDC made no such recommendation in shaving one’s beard.

 The Old Soup Strainer